top of page

 He stood again, keeping his distance from the gate this time.
 “It’s not real.
 This is a dream.”

 “A dream?”
-Ruuk asked, then laughed.
+Ruuk asked, laughing.
 “How about we make it a nightmare?”

 “Enough,” Arnok barked.
 “Kauz will want to see him.”